 Another spiritual connection that is pretty easy to understand, is the physical damage done by the stress of deadly emotions that often accompany ungodliness; anger, hostility, bitterness, unforgiveness, etc… Through our life in Christ we can, however; uncover and address the spiritual issues that lie at the roots of these emotions.
-We can combat; the greed and unwillingness to be content with the things of God that lead to a lifestyle based on chasing a dollar, the self-centeredness that leads us toward harmful stress as we become angry and frustrated with those that don't meet our needs and/or see things our way, the unforgiveness that robs us of our joy and allows animosity to remain within us, and the pride and self-esteem issues that have us living in fear and prevent many of us from taking an honest look at ourselves!
+We can combat; the greed and unwillingness to be content with the things of God that lead to a lifestyle based on chasing a dollar, the self-centeredness that leads us toward harmful stress as we become angry and frustrated with those that we feel don't meet our needs and/or see things our way, the unforgiveness that robs us of our joy and allows animosity to remain within us, and the pride and self-esteem issues that have us living in fear and prevent many of us from taking an honest look at ourselves!
 In addition we should ask, are we demonstrating a lack of regard for the temple (body), that allows us to mistreat it with poor eating practices, the ingestion of harmful substances, etc…?

 All illnesses are not judgements from God, but it behooves all of us, to do a regular self-examination of the state of our spiritual health; using the Bible as a mirror.
 God is sovereign, and may heal any of us, whether we are right with Him or not; so we are not to claim a sickness as our deserved punishment, and give up hope.
 We always are able to lay our cares at God's doorstep, and repent of our sins.
 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.
 Confess your faults one to another, and pray one for another, that ye shall be healed.
 The effectual fervent prayer of a righteous man availeth much.
 (James 5:15,16)